 Should I get tested for the novel coronavirus (COVID-19)?

 You do not need to seek medical attention for a mild respiratory illness such as a cold.
-However, if you have had close contact with a person with known novel coronavirus or have recently traveled to an area with ongoing spread and you develop fever, cough, or difficulty breathing, call your healthcare provider and ask for instructions about how to seek care.
+However, if you have had close contact with a person with known COVID-19 infection or live in or traveled to an area with ongoing spread and you develop symptoms that might be COVID-19, call your healthcare provider and ask for instructions about how to seek care.

 What is the process for testing novel coronavirus (COVID-19)?